Canon 1100D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 Both the 1100D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the 70D was followed by the Canon 80D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1100D vs 70D